corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ### Using `AggregatedMeteringCollectionFlow`
 <a name="using-AggregatedMeteringCollectionFlow"></a>

-This flow allows for collection of aggregated metering data from a remote node in the network.
+This flow allows for collection of aggregated metering data from a remote node on the network.
 Aggregated meterings only contain the total number of signing event that happened in a given time period, without any additional information (signer public key, contract command or transaction type).
 Note that the resulting data will depends on what the node operator decided to share with you in his [CorDapp configuration](#sharing-metering), in particular your X500 name needs to be present in his list of `network_collectors`, otherwise the invocation of this flow will throw `PermissionDeniedException`.